 We went to trial, cross examined the petitioner who admitted that she owed money and did not want to pay it back.

 The judge dismissed the temporary restraining order.
-(S.B. v.
-D.T.)
+(In re matter of D.T.)

 Our client was served with a TRO from her boyfriend, who she no longer wanted to see.
 We gathered evidence, prepared for trial, and appeared at trial.